Protecting ebooks with Safeguard PDF security

 DRM provides an essential series of licensing measures in ebook protection which extend the ability of the publisher to publish safely when distributing ebooks in the digital marketplace.

-Download e-book protection software – protect ebooks from piracy
+Download e-book protection software – protect ebooks from unauthorized distribution

-Download ebook protection software to protect ebook published in PDF formats.
+Download ebook protection software to protect ebook published in PDF format.

 Locklizard uses DRM and licensing controls for complete ebook protection.
 Locklizard stops unauthorized distribution of your ebooks and lets you revoke access to your protected ebooks if you feel they are being misused.